Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 This is referred to as the Function handler method, and will be the entry point where our code starts.
 There are two mandatory inputs for the handler function:

-- `event` contains the input event for the execution (i.e. from the Stedi API call or from Stedi Terminal).
+- `event` contains the input event for the invocation (i.e. from the Stedi API call or from Stedi Terminal).
 You can control the information that goes into the event object.

 - `context` contains information about the invocation, Function and execution environment.
 This information is automatically provided by Stedi Functions.